 Kathy West, MS

-The PICC program was founded and is directed by conservation photographer and primatologist Kathy West, who has over 27 years of experience in designing and implementing unique youth science education programs in the US.
+The PICC program was founded and is directed by conservation photographer and primatologist Kathy West, who has over 28 years of experience in designing and implementing unique youth science education programs in the US.
 She has successfully designed, illustrated and authored children’s activity workbooks for science education, including bilingual Lemur Conservation Coloring Books.
 She was honored with the 2019 American Society of Primatologists Kyes Award for Excellence in Outreach.
 Kathy has conducted field research on wild primates as well as traveled extensively around the world, including many areas of Madagascar.
 She is an award-winning wildlife photographer, scientific illustrator and primatologist and cares deeply about conservation issues.
-Traveling to Suriname in October 2018, Kathy conducted the PICC pilot program with 32 children and teachers in the rural area of Lelydorp, and worked remotely with her team on the ground in Madagascar to conduct a “mini-PICC” program in June 2020.
+Traveling to Suriname in October 2018, Kathy conducted the PICC pilot program with children and teachers in the rural area of Lelydorp, and worked remotely with her team on the ground in Madagascar to conduct numerous pandemic “mini-PICC” programs in 2020 and 2021.

 Cortni Borgerson, PhD

 Instructor in Lemur Protection and Conservation Solutions, Cultural Liaison

-Dr. Borgerson is an anthropologist, conservation biologist, and National Geographic explorer working on sustainable hunting & food security in Madagascar since 2007.
+Dr. Borgerson is an anthropologist, conservation biologist, and National Geographic explorer and expert working on sustainable hunting & food security in Madagascar since 2007.
 A scientific specialist in the Masoala National Park and across Madagascar, she is working in lemur and biodiversity conservation, sustainable wildlife management, biological anthropology, illegal endangered species hunting, public health and nutrition.
 She has acted in a myriad of capacities to support lemur conservation; as a member of the IUCN Primate Specialist Group, a board member of the NGO MAHERY, and has led the National Geographic Society Photo Ark Challenge Community Initiative in Masoala NP.
 She is currently developing creative interdisciplinary solutions to stemming biodiversity loss and food insecurity in Madagascar and around the world.
 Her Sakondry program provides villagers with protein while alleviating pressure on lemurs and other wild animals hunted for bushmeat.

 Jaclyn Aliperti, PhD